 A created graph is based on a task definition.
 When you open the schema, you see the Task properties pane on the right.
-Click the edit icon to open Task definition editor if you need to change the task definition.
+Click the edit icon to open Task editor if you need to change the task definition.

 Each part of the schema is interactive.
 Click an object to see a properties pane.
 For example, if you click an application, you see a pane like this: